 Stores are like books.
 We judge both by their covers.
-And those covers entice us to step inside.
+And they either entice us to step inside or just... keep... walkin'.

 That’s the time an average person takes to walk by a shop.
-I know because I live on a busy retail street.
-And I counted.
-Drivers get about one second to form their opinion.
+Drivers get about one second to form their opinions.

-A good storefront quickly tells us what we need to know about a shop and its brand.
-And this is true even if that window tells us we can’t know much about them until we walk through their doors.
+A good storefront quickly tells us what we need to know about a brand.
+And this is true even if a shop suggests it's not keen to let us know too much until we walk in.
 These are the shops that display a bit of contemplative art or an amusing vignette at the window to provide just a hint of what’s inside.

 To do nothing is a decision.

-The shop window can be many things.
-But it can’t be nothing.
+The shop window can be many things except nothing.
 To offer nothing is a decision, conscious or otherwise.
 And it's noticed by the shopper, conscious or otherwise.

 Book covers are tiny little storefronts.

-Like storefronts, book covers need to stand out, stop us, and provide an introduction.
-They need to appeal to our emotions with some sort of connection.
-And they need to prompt a question and a curiosity as to how that question will be answered inside.
+A book cover conveys the essence of what we’ll find inside.
+It sets the tone.
+It establishes expectations.
+And it should leave us wanting more.
+Like storefronts, they need to stand out, stop us, and provide an introduction.
+They need to appeal to our emotions and make a connection.
+They need to prompt a question and a curiosity as to how that question will be answered inside.

 One can view that as just not fair.
 Or one can view that as opportunity.